christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 + Configuration Control: Establish procedures for submitting, reviewing, approving, and implementing changes, including authority roles.

-+ Configuration Status Accounting: Specify how changes and current status of components will be recorded, reported, and tracked.
++ Configuration Status Accounting: Specify how changes and status of components will be recorded, reported, and tracked.

 + Configuration Audits and Reviews: Outline how audits will be conducted to ensure components meet standards and baseline requirements.